fusor/fusor/fusor-ember-cli/README.md

 ## Development Workflow

-1. Ensure that your [Foreman settings.yaml](https://github.com/theforeman/foreman/) has `login: false`.
+1. Ensure that your [Foreman settings.yaml](https://github.com/theforeman/foreman/) has `login: false` and `require_ssl: false`.
 Otherwise, API calls will not authenticate properly.
 2. Clone [fusor](https://github.com/fusor/fusor/) to your local workstation.
 3. `cd fusor-ember-cli`
 4. In [controllers/application.js](https://github.com/fusor/fusor-ember-cli/blob/master/app/controllers/application.js#L8), change `deployAsPlugin` from `true` to `false`.
 If `false`, it shows a menu bar for development which is not needed when running inside Foreman/Katello.